 Crop: So happy to have a place for cold pressed fresh juices.
 Crop has so many different juice options from your all in greens to fruity blends.
 We are big fans of the micro greens.
 Let’s not forget that they also make incredible smoothies that are thick and delicious with a variety of different options from chocolaty to fruity.
 A new addition to this juice shop is their baked gluten-free donuts that can be brought into the downtown location on Thursdays and Saturdays.

 Poppo’s: We discovered this cute little Mexican inspired cafe in Anna Maria Island.
 Although I am not keen on Mexican food, this place totally hit the spot for what it was.
-You can build your own burrito’s and tacos or even build a bowl if you want to skip the tortilla all together.
-They have vegan, veg and meat options and they claim to source good quality meat.
+You can build your own burritos and tacos or even build a bowl if you want to skip the tortilla all together.
+They have vegan, veg and meat options.
 If you like Mexican food, you will love it here!
 They also have kombucha on tap.
 There is a new location open in downtown Sarasota as well!

 Ionies: If you are looking for a raw vegan meal, treat or smoothie this is a cute little cafe in an old house.
 They also offer a variety of wellness services including reiki, rolfing, acupuncture and massage.